 To automatically activate an application when specific X.25 calls are received by the system, that application must be specified in an X25 ACCESS APPLICATION entity.
-Table 3.17 describes the characteristic attributes of this entity.
+Table 3.17, "Characteristics of an X25 ACCESS APPLICATION Entity" describes the characteristic attributes of this entity.

 An application has the option of declaring itself a network process rather than relying on the static application definition found in a X25 ACCESS APPLICATION entity.
-See the HP X.25 for OpenVMS - Programming Guide for more information about network processes.
+See the X.25 for OpenVMS Programming for more information about network processes.